Local motorcycle sales set to grow 1%

 Thai Honda will also draw more customers in Thailand and foreign markets by launching new motorcycle models.

 The company uses Thailand as its export base, selling motorcycles from its factory here to 96 countries.
-It has a 21% market share in Europe, a 18% share in Japan and a 15% share in the US.
+It has a 21% market share in Europe, a 18% share in Japan and a 15% share in the United States.

 In Thailand, Thai Honda has almost 1,300 dealers to help drive its motorcycle sales.